-A ll students are encouraged to make the most of the many opportunities provided for spiritual growth on campus.
+Il students are encouraged to participate in the many opportunities provided for spiritual growth on campus.
 Weekly campus worship, morning prayers, discipleship and service groups as well as evening worship times are only some of the ways to be involved.
 Through worship we praise God, encourage one another, remember our identity as a Christ-centered school, and celebrate how high and broad and deep is the love of God.